Must Follow Dining Etiquette for a Good First Impression

 Credit: Pixabay

-Since the purpose of a business meeting is to network, it’s only apparent, you should be talking.
-However, make it a point that your mouth is closed when eating to avoid any discomfort for others in the group.
-Keep the conversation a bit light to start the meal before delving into business relations.
-To converse and fill your stomach simultaneously, take care to break your morsels into small bites rather than large ones.
-Pace your meal to finish with the host.
-Once your meal is over, wait for the guest to signal the end of the meal.
-Then ask the server to pick up the dishes.
+Since the purpose of a business meeting is to network it’s only apparent, you would be talking.
+However, make it a point that your mouth is closed when talking to avoid any discomfort for others in the group.
+Keep the conversation a bit light to start the meal and business relations.

 dining etiquette, dinner etiquette, eating etiquette, proper dining etiquette, table etiquette, table manners